Khanderao Holkar: Battle and Death

 Marathas besiege the Jat fort of Kumher in 1754.
-They were on the verge of capturing it, just then Khanderao was treacherously killed by a cannonball fired by the Jatt artillery hit him while inspecting his troops in an open palanquin in the battle of Kumher.
-After this Jats request the intermediation of Diwan Roop Ram Katara, who is on good terms with Jayappa Scindia.
-The Scindia ruler of Gwalior uses his influence over Raghunathrao, brother of the Peshwa, to pressure the commander of the Maratha forces, Malharrao Holkar, into accepting a treaty with the Jats, which he does in 1754.
+They were on the verge of capturing it, just then Khanderao was killed on 24 March 1754 by a cannonball fired by the Jatt artillery hit him while inspecting his troops in an open palanquin in the battle of Kumher.
+After this, Jats requested the intermediation of Diwan Roop Ram Katara, who was on good terms with Jayappa Scindia.
+The Scindia ruler of Gwalior used his influence over Raghunathrao, brother of the Peshwa, to pressure the commander of the Maratha forces, Malharrao Holkar, into accepting a treaty with the Jats, which he did in 1754.

 In Khanderao's honor, Jat Maharaja Suraj Mal built a chattri at Kumher near Deeg.
-After his death in 1754, his father Malhar Rao prevented Khanderao's wife Ahilya Bai from committing Sati Malhar Rao died in 1766, 12 years after the death of his son Khanderao.
+After his death in 1754, his father Malhar Rao prevented Khanderao's wife Ahilya Bai from committing Sati.
+The Maratha army under Raghunath Rao continued the Battle of Kumher after Khanderao's death and were successful in extracting 2.3 crores as war reparations from Surajmal, only after a bond was signed for this payment, was the siege lifted.
+Malhar Rao died in 1766, 12 years after the death of his son Khanderao.
 Malhar Rao's grandson and Khanderao's young son Male Rao Holkar became the ruler of Indore in 1766, under the regency of Ahilyabai, until his death in 1767.
 Ahilyabai became the ruler of Indore after the death of their son. while Tukoji Rao Holkar served as the commander in chief of the Holkar army.